Core Company Members

 She is committed to reinventing education and enhancing multidisciplinary experiential learning and collaborative problem solving.

-He hopes to bring this kind of work more broadly to the world outside academic institutions – to foster better communication and better understanding at the local level of global issues.
-Outside of BIT, he is a local performer, stage manager, and house manager for various Bay Area theaters.
+He hopes to bring this kind of work more broadly to the world outside academic institutions – specifically to foster better communication and better understanding of national and global issues at the local level.

 Check out LouelSenores.com for more information.